syncfusion-content/wpf-docs/wpf/Diagram/Diagram-Model.md

 You can set the horizontal and the vertical distance between the nodes in a tree layout using the HorizontalSpacing and VerticalSpacing properties.
 The spaces between sub-trees are specified using the SpaceBetweenSubTrees property.

-> _Note: In case of Table layout, only the HorizontalSpacing and VerticalSpacing properties should be specified._
+> Note: In case of Table layout, only the HorizontalSpacing and VerticalSpacing properties should be specified.

 The following code illustrates these settings.

+{% highlight html %}

 [XAML]